nxame/awesome/README.md

 ## PHP

 - [Gigamick/burnernote](https://github.com/Gigamick/burnernote) - Burner Note is a free, ad-free and open source tool for securely sending text based notes that are encrypted and self destruct once read.
-- [HiEventsDev/Hi.Events](https://github.com/HiEventsDev/Hi.Events) - Open-source event management and ticket selling platform.
-Perfect for concerts, conferences, and everything in between 🎟️
+- [HiEventsDev/Hi.Events](https://github.com/HiEventsDev/Hi.Events) - Open-source event management and ticket selling platform — perfect for concerts, conferences, and everything in between 🎟️  If you find this project helpful, please consider giving us a star ⭐️
 - [ILIAS-eLearning/ILIAS](https://github.com/ILIAS-eLearning/ILIAS) - GitHub repository for official ILIAS release branches and development branches (trunk)
 - [LMS-Laravel/LMS-Laravel](https://github.com/LMS-Laravel/LMS-Laravel) - Laravel Learning Management System (LMS)
 - [Qloapps/QloApps](https://github.com/Qloapps/QloApps) - QloApps is a Free and Open-source hotel management and reservation system to take a hotel business online.
 QloApps offers a Property Management System (PMS), a Booking Engine, and an attractive Hotel Website.
 Elevate hotel operations with QloApps to streamline processes and provide an enhanced experience for both hoteliers and guests.